emitter-io/python/README.md

 instance.on("disconnect", disconnectCallback)

 def messageHandler(message) # because of the f-Strings only for Python 3.6+
-    print("We just recieved a message!")
+    print("We just recreived a message!")
     print(f"See it asString: {message.asString()}")
     print(f"See it asObject: {message.asObject()}")
     print(f"See it asBinary: {message.asBinary()}")